How Serial revolutionised true crime and cast doubt on Adnan Syed’s murder conviction

 “The motion filed today supports a new trial for Syed based on a nearly year-long investigation that revealed undisclosed and newly developed information regarding two alternative suspects, as well as unreliable cell phone tower data,” said a news release from the office of State’s Attorney Marilyn Mosby.
 It goes on to assert that “the State is not asserting, at this time, that Mr Syed is innocent”, but that “while the investigation remains ongoing, when considering the totality of the circumstances, the State lacks confidence in the integrity of the conviction and requests that Mr. Syed be afforded a new trial.”

-If the motion is granted, Syed could get a new trial, or prosecutors could dismiss the charges depending on the results of an ongoing investigation.
-The Twitter account for Serial reacted to the development in a message that read: “This is big news.
+The Twitter account for Serial reacted to the motion in a message that read: “This is big news.
 For the first time, Baltimore prosecutors are saying they don’t have confidence in Adnan Syed’s conviction and are asking for his release.”
 It was a classically factual statement, a concise parsing out of what we know and what remains to be seen.
 A fitting message for a moment eight years in the making.

+Syed returned to court on Monday (19 September) as the motion was brought before Baltimore City Circuit Judge Melissa Phinn, who ruled in favour of the prosecution and vacated the 41-year-old’s conviction “in the interest of justice”.

+After being released under home detention while the investigation continues into Lee’s murder, Syed walked out of the courtroom a free man, telling his attorneys he “can’t believe its real”.

 Register for free to continue reading

-Note: This article was originally published on 16 September and was updated on 20 September to reflect the vacation of Syed’s conviction.